semanticClimate/internship_sC/Daily_Progress.md

 creared a dictionary to the wordlist using commandline. added the html file to the repository [GitHub: html file for dictionary](https://github.com/semanticClimate/internship_sC/blob/Haarthi/wg2chap04_dict.html) explored how to run pytests on amilib and got some import errors.
+### Friday(30-05-2025)
+when extracting the keywords from the chapter i got list of 6000 words nearly so i tried to automate clean it so that the easy/irrelevant words can be removed. fixed the import errors and run the pytests again.
+Got to know about different types of errors and ways to fix them
+### MONDAY(2-06-2025)
+Succefully created a wordlist and dictionary for IPCC  wg2 chapter4